-- (1) A market operator shall, at all times, co-operate with the Commission and give the Commission such reasonable assistance as the Commission may require for the performance of its functions. - (2) A market operator shall make payments of fees to the Commission promptly and in such form and manner as the Commission may prescribe. - (3) A market operator and financial group shall give the Commission reports and notifications as specified in Schedule 1.
+(1) A market operator shall, at all times, cooperate with the Commission and provide the Commission such reasonable assistance as the Commission may require for the performance of its functions.

+- (2) A market operator shall make payments of fees to the Commission promptly and in such form and manner as the Commission may prescribe. - (3) A market operator and its holding company, if any, shall provide the Commission with reports and notifications as specified in Schedule 1.